pnp/pnpjs/docs/sp/comments-likes.md

 ## Like

-You can like items and comments on items.
+You can like/unlike client-side pages, items, and comments on items.
 See above for how to like or unlike a comment.
 Below you can see how to like and unlike an items, as well as get the liked by data.

 ```TypeScript
 import { sp } from "@pnp/sp";